Risbaf National Corporation

-Risbaf was a textile spinning factory built in 1932 in Iranian city of Isfahan by German architects Max Oto Shonman and Iranian master builders called "Ostadmemars".
+Risbaf was a textile spinning factory established in 1932 in Iranian city of Isfahan.
+The plan for the building was designed by German architect Max Otto Schönemann and executed by Iranian traditional master builders called "Ostadmemars".

-Its land is 7 hectares.
-It's to be repurposed site of a museum to be built in the future through Iranian Cities Urban Renewal Company.
+The factory is located on 7-hectares parcel of land, and it's planned to be repurposed site of a museum to be built in the future through Iranian Cities Urban Renewal Company.

 In 1959 there were worker strikes.
 They were primarily due to an economic recession that came about due to World War 2.
 This eventually led to discord and disagreement between workers and managers and a social unrest.

 Reconstruction

 It was proposed to become changed to an innovation factory.

 Location

-It is in Dharmapasha Avenue south of Siosepol bridges, where real estate development has to be approved through Minister of Tourism and Cultural Heritage.
+It is in Charbagh-bala Avenue south of Siosepol bridges, where real estate development has to be approved through Minister of Tourism and Cultural Heritage.